rajvardhanyadav/zerodhabot_genai_3/README.md

 ### Prerequisites

-1. Java 21 or higher
+1. Java 17 or higher
-2. Maven 3.6+
+2. Zerodha Kite Connect API credentials (API Key and API Secret)
-3. Zerodha Kite Connect API credentials (API Key and API Secret)
+3. Active Zerodha trading account

-4. Active Zerodha trading account
+Note: Maven Wrapper is included; you do not need a global Maven installation.

 ### Setup